The best cheap cars in 2024

 The range kicks off with the i10 Advance, which comes with an eight-inch infotainment touchscreen, air conditioning, a rear view camera and more – all for around £16,000.
 Whichever model you pick, you still get a very well-built car, and one that comes with one of the best warranties in the business, running for five years with no mileage limit.

-Rounding off our list of the best cheapest cars is the Skoda Fabia: the Volkswagen Polo’s more affordable Czech twin.
+Slotting into ninth place on our list of the best cheapest cars is the Skoda Fabia: the Volkswagen Polo’s more affordable Czech twin.
 With a starting price over £1,000 less than its German counterpart, you’d think that the Fabia would feel like a cut-price knock-off, but that couldn’t be further from the truth.
 In fact, the Fabia’s cabin is more spacious and comes with just as much standard equipment.
-Its other sibling, the SEAT Ibiza is similar on price and insurance costs, but the Fabia’s large boot is on par with that of the Volkswagen Golf from the class above.
+Its other sibling, the SEAT Ibiza, costs about the same to buy and insure, but the Fabia’s large boot is on par with that of the Volkswagen Golf from the class above.

 That sub-£20k starting price gets you the ultra-frugal 1.0-litre three-cylinder engine which, while cheap to insure, is pretty sluggish and best avoided.
 It only costs a few hundred pounds extra to upgrade to the 1.0-litre TSI engine, which is far more usable thanks to its turbocharger.
 Either way, the Fabia is one of the most refined superminis on the market, with a soft ride and precise handling.
 We think it should be on any budget-focused buyer’s shortlist.